 “If you do build a great experience, customers tell each other about that.
 Word of mouth is very powerful.”
 (Jeff Bezos)

 Design aspect.
-Obviously, success of e-commerce activity depends on several factors among which:
+Obviously, the success of e-commerce activity depends on several factors among which:

 – quality of the product or service offered